o3bvv/verboselib/README.rst

   current thread globally;
 - tools to help you to update and compile catalogs of translations.

-In short, all this looks like `translation in Django`_ but without Django.
+In short, all this looks like `translation in Django`_, but without Django.

     A samurai without a sword is like a samurai with one, but only without one.